ParticipaPY/politic-bots/README.md

 4. Set to **metadata** in `src/config.json` the path to the CSV file;
 5. Set to **consumer_key** and **consumer_secret** in `src/config.json` the information of the authentication tokens of the Twitter App created in the step 1;
-6. Set in `src/config.json` the information of the MongoDB database that will be used to store the tweets
+6. Set in `src/config.json` the information of the MongoDB database that will be used to store the tweets;
 7. Execute `python src/tweet_collector/run.py`

+Depending on the number of hashtags and accounts the collection can take several hours.

 ## Bot Detector